chantastic/minions.css/README.markdown

 I've come to believe that the biggest problem with CSS is that you have to name selectors to do anything.
 People suck at naming things and only the best people go back to reconsider.

-This approach allows you to defer naming thing... maybe indefinitely.
+This approach allows you to defer naming thing…maybe indefinitely.

 ## Syntax
 `{property-shortand}-{value-shorthand}`